Manuel Margot Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.11 team ERA that ranks 28th across all league pitching staffs.
+- The Royals have a 5.10 team ERA that ranks 28th among all league pitching staffs.

-- The Royals rank 19th in baseball in home runs given up (87 total, 1.2 per game).
+- Royals pitchers combine to surrender 88 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- Cuas will start for the Royals, his first of the season.
+- Greinke (1-7) gets the starting nod for the Royals in his 16th start of the season.
+He's put together a 4.34 ERA in 76 2/3 innings pitched, with 58 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.